 An Ultimate Guide to Roofing Shingles — Which Is The Right Choice for Your Home?

-If you’re planning on a new set of shingles on your roof, there are a few different types that you can choose from and each benefits and drawbacks.
+If you’re planning on a new set of shingles on your roof, there are a few different types of shingles that you can choose from and each benefits and drawbacks.
 Depending on what type you choose, you might be looking at different looks, lifespans and weather-readiness.
 Here are some things to consider before you make your final decision.

 On This Page

-Shingle Material & Look
+Types of Shingles: Material & Look

 If you’re looking to buy and install a new set of shingles on your home, it’s important to choose one for the aesthetic, insulation, ventilation, and value they add to your home.
 Depending on your neighborhood and local weather, some types of shingles will be better for you than others, such a metal, wood, solar or asphalt shingles.
 Here’s a quick guide to help you choose the best option for your roof.